-Developing standardized procedures for making information requests and authentication would greatly advance international interoperability.
-While such would be especially the case once formal international instruments and systems have been put in place (see section 5 A, above), those arrangements might also be reached on a more informal level.
+Developing standardized procedures for making information requests and authentication would greatly advance international interoperability.95 While such would be especially the case once formal international instruments and systems have been put in place (see section 5 A, above), those arrangements might also be reached on a more informal level.
 Such procedures and understandings operate by building upon principles such as the flag principle, by which jurisdiction is somewhat more malleably understood (see section 2 E, above).

 Control and possession of data has become an increasingly sensitive issue.
 For instance, the EU-US Safe Harbor Framework on transatlantic data flows was invalidated by the CJEU on the grounds that the scheme "enables [...
-US] public authorities [to interfere] with the fundamental rights of persons".
-The fanfare-even alarm-with which the decision was received, testifies to the ever-increasing importance of data-for both commercial and investigatory purposes-; and the rapidity with which a new EU-US arrangement (the so-called "Privacy Shield") was crafted and adopted reinforces that notion (see sections 4 A, and 4 B, above).
+US] public authorities [to interfere] with the fundamental rights of persons".96 The fanfare-even alarm97-with which the decision was received, testifies to the ever-increasing importance of data-for both commercial and investigatory purposes-; and the rapidity with which a new EU-US arrangement (the so-called "Privacy Shield") was crafted98 and adopted99 reinforces that notion (see sections 4 A, and 4 B, above).
 In that sense, even attempts by some states to mandate that data pertaining to its citizens be stored on domestic servers, or made otherwise made automatically accessible (so-called "data localization"), could be construed by some to facilitate domestic law enforcement agencies.
 Moves towards data localization, however, would likely also multiply information requests, pacing burdens on both sides Additionally, while challenges to managing cross-border jurisdiction might be mitigated by data localization, the cross-border nature of cybercrime all but ensures that there will be continued need for cross-border exchanges.

 As with efforts to improve MLA (see section 5 A, above), efforts are underway globally to speedup international electronic investigations, while ensuring that they do not violate human rights.
 However, just as with efforts to improve MLA, efforts to speed-yet-constrain, remote cross-border electronic investigation have not yielded a resolution.
-For many years, the Council of Europe has been active in researching and discussing the issue of cross-border evidence collection, in which there is opportunity for participation by states not having acceded to the Budapest Convention in these discussion.

-Cybercrime can only be effectively investigated and prosecuted when supported through international cooperation.
-Formal means of such cooperation include multilateral treaties on cybercrime, the most prominent of which is the Budapest Convention, as well as general MLATs treaties and extradition treaties.
+For many years, the Council of Europe has been active in researching and discussing the issue of cross-border evidence collection, in which there is opportunity for participation by states not having acceded to the Budapest Convention in these discussion.100 cybercrime, the most prominent of which is the Budapest Convention, as well as general MLATs treaties and extradition treaties.
 These instruments facilitate and further international investigations and prosecutions.
 However, those international instruments can only have full effect insofar as parties develop adaptive legal national frameworks (see sections 2 A, 2 B, 2 C, 2 D, 2 E and 2 E, above).
 Indeed, the biggest obstacle to international prosecution of cybercrimes is the dual criminality requirement.